 Our Favorite Reads of Summer

-As the Summer of 2020 draws to a close, the Summit County Library staff took a moment to reflect on some of our favorite books they recently.
-We read everything from young adult to mystery and non-fiction to historical fiction!
+As the Summer of 2021 draws to a close, the Summit County Library staff took a moment to reflect on some of our favorite books they recently.
+We read everything from junior to mystery and science fiction to historical fiction!

 Here are some of our favorite books from this summer: